 Included here are recipes for making several different perovskite films and metrics of the solar cell devices made using these materials.
 All devices described here have the device stack:

-ITO-Coated Glass /SnO2/perovskite/Spiro-OMeTAD/Au
+ITO-Coated Glass /SnO2/perovskite material/Spiro-OMeTAD/Au

 and these respective transport layers are deposited as described previously.
 All perovskite layers and hole transport layers were deposited in a glove box environment which maintained a level of <0.5% relative humidity and <0.5% O2.